Caracas Entry Requirements

 Immigration Authority

-SAIME - Servicio Administrativo de Identificación, Migración y Extranjería
+Servicio Administrativo de Identificación, Migración y Extranjería (SAIME)

 Emergency

-911 for police, ambulance, and fire services
+Dial 171 for police, ambulance, or fire

 Special Situations